jtitley/GithubPowerQuery/README.md

 # GithubPowerQuery
 Repository with Power Queries for Github Reporting

 This repo contains queries that you can use in PowerBI and Excel Power Query for fetching report from GitHub.
+One of the big problems with Github is the lack of reporting for managing an Enterprise.
+This can be used in excel to pull data on users in an organisation, including email address.

 The queries are a combination of GraphQL and apis